koenrane/KR-new-site/content/design.md

 ---
-title: Design of this website
+title: The design of this website
 permalink: design
 publish: true
 tags: